letsintegreat/GSoC-Proposal/README.md

 3. Ability to surf profiles of other users.
 4. Redesign the profile page in order to show every piece of information we have regarding the user.
 5. Use deep linking in order to open specific web URLs right into the app.
-6. 404 Page for mobile.
+6. Fix the report bug feature and add anonymous reporting.
-7. Fix the report bug feature and add anonymous reporting.
+7. Dark theme!
-8. Dark theme!
+8. Cache network images locally.
-9. Cache network images locally.
+9. Integrate Firebase and fcm-django to enable notifications in the flutter app.
-10. Integrate Firebase and fcm-django to enable notifications in the flutter app.
+10. Company side screens and integration with the backend.

 ## 1. Fix the screen for company details